-The internet is full of countless articles singing cod liver oil’s praises, saying it has transformative powers when it comes to skin.
-My mom even told me it’s something the “old folks” have consumed for years for all of its health and skin benefits.
-According to Margarita Lolis, a board-certified dermatologist, cod liver oil in liquid form is excellent for hyperpigmentation, especially in the form of acne scarring and discoloration from repeated facial breakouts.
+The internet is full of countless articles singing cod-liver oil's praises, saying it has transformative powers when it comes to skin.
+My mom even told me it's something the "old folks" have consumed for years for all of its health and skin benefits.
+According to Margarita Lolis, MD, a board-certified dermatologist, cod-liver oil in liquid form is excellent for hyperpigmentation, especially in the form of acne scarring and discoloration from repeated facial breakouts.

-“It’s also great for elbows and knees given hyperpigmentation can appear here as well.
-It contains vitamin A, D, and omega-3 fatty acids, which is what helps with skin,” Lolis explains.
+"It's also great for elbows and knees given hyperpigmentation can appear here as well.
+It contains vitamins A and D and omega-3 fatty acids, which is what helps with skin," Lolis explains.

 One thing I wasn't willing to do is to take a shot of something that tasted like fish every single morning.
 What a horrible start to my day.
 So I opted for this popular choice, which has a light lemon flavor.
 After a week or so, the appearance of my skin was noticeably brighter and less dull.
 I have inherently dry skin and felt a subtle difference in its texture—slightly more moisturized, brighter, and more awake, you could say.
 That was a plus.
 I'm all for a good morning routine, so it wasn't hard to incorporate a shot of this stuff alongside my morning lemon water for 30 days.
 By week two, I didn't see much of a difference with my hyperpigmentation, but knowing I'm impatient, I stuck to my daily shot, holding on to hope.